pyrotek45/avon/README.md

 ## What Will You Build?

 Avon is a powerful, composable language.
 The examples here barely scratch the surface of what's possible.

-We've seen it used for:
+**Real-world usage:**
+- **[pyrotek45.github.io](https://pyrotek45.github.io)** — This entire website is generated with Avon

-- Generating infrastructure configs across cloud providers
+- Infrastructure configs across cloud providers
-- Building custom static site generators
+- Custom static site generators
-- Automating development environment setup
+- Development environment automation
-- Creating code generators and scaffolding tools
+- Code generators and scaffolding tools
-- Managing complex multi-environment deployments
+- Multi-environment deployment systems

-**But the real power comes from you.** Avon gives you functional programming primitives, file generation, and deployment—how you combine them is limited only by your creativity.
+**The real power comes from how you use it.** Avon gives you functional programming primitives, file generation, and deployment.
+What you build with them is limited only by your imagination.

+Think beyond configuration files.
+Think beyond the examples shown here.
+Avon can transform any text, automate any workflow, generate any file structure you need.

-We're genuinely excited to see what you build.
-If you create something interesting, share it in GitHub Discussions.
-We love seeing Avon used in ways we never imagined.
+**I'm genuinely curious to see what you build.** If you create something interesting, share it in GitHub Discussions.
+I love seeing Avon used in ways I never thought of.

 ---